 Removing the residue caused by cigarette smoke is no easy task.
-Not only will you have to get rid of the smell of cigarettes, but you will also have to brighten up walls, molding, and windows.
+Not only will you have to get rid of the tobacco smell that cigarettes leave behind, but you will also have to brighten up dingy walls, molding, and windows.
 Believe it or not, windows, walls, and crown molding become a shade or two darker after being exposed to cigarette smoke for a number of years.

-The best way to brighten your home is to mix vinegar with warm water.
-Mix one cup of regular vinegar with two cups of warm water, and add a dash of baking soda.
-Then, remove all furniture from the room that you are working on, and cover any installed rugs with plastic or fabric.
-Next, dip a clean rag into the vinegar mixture, and start scrubbing room-by-room (top to bottom) until ceilings, windows, and walls are no longer stained from cigarette smoke.
+The best way to brighten your home is to mix 1 cup of white vinegar with 2 cups of warm water, and add a dash of baking soda.
+Then remove all furniture from the room that you will be working on, and cover any installed rugs with plastic or fabric.
+Next, dip a clean rag into the vinegar mixture, and start scrubbing room by room (from top to bottom) until ceilings, windows, and walls are no longer stained and scented by cigarette smoke.

-If you cannot get rid of that smell completely, then you may have to paint each room inside of your home (ceilings and walls).
-Paint fumes will likely get rid of any cigarette smell, though you should be careful about the colors that you choose.
+If you don’t succeed in completely getting smoke out of your house by cleaning, then your best option may be to paint each room.
+Fresh paint will get rid of any lingering trace of cigarette smell, though you should be careful about the colors that you choose.

 Keep in mind that most home buyers do not like bright or unique colors.
-To remain on the safe side of things, make sure that you choose a neutral color such as "eggshell" or "cream" (these colors will also make your home appear larger).
+To stay on the safe side, make sure that you choose a neutral color such as "eggshell" or "cream."
+These colors will also make your home appear larger.

-Any wall-to-wall carpeting inside of a home will also have to be cleaned prior to opening a home to prospective buyers.
-Cleaning carpeting is a bit tough, since years of smoking can really seep into carpet fibers, though it is possible.
+Clean any rugs or wall-to-wall carpeting prior to opening your home up to prospective buyers.
+Cleaning carpet is a bit tough, since years of smoking can really seep into carpet fibers, but it is possible.

-Alternately, if you have hardwood underneath your carpets, you can rip up carpeting completely, and refinish any hardwood.
-Not only will this get rid of smoke smells, but you'll also increase the value of your home, since most people enjoy the look of hardwood.
+Alternately, if you have hardwood underneath your carpets, you can rip up the carpeting completely, and refinish the wood floors.
+Not only will this get rid of smoke smells, but exposing beautiful hardwood flooring will also increase the value of your home.

-If you still smoke, try not to smoke inside of your home once you have cleaned your house.
-Non-smokers will be able to detect the slightest smoke smell right away, which may mean that all your hard work has been for nothing.
-You can eliminate the smell of smoke from your home by following the steps listed above.
-Getting rid of years of smoke will take some work, but it will be time well-spent when you sell your home.
+If you still smoke, don’t smoke indoors once you have finished cleaning your house.
+Non-smoking buyers will be able to detect the slightest smoke smell right away, which may mean that all your hard work has been for nothing.
+Better yet, try to quit smoking altogether, for the sake of your home sale … and of your health.